haroldwoo/plutus/plutus/budget_monitor/README.md

 # budget monitor
-# TODO
+# pubsub consumer
-# pubsub consumer - either cloud function or GKE deployment
+currently implemented as a cloud function but can be moved to a GKE deployment for cost/security purposes